Mayor Brandon Johnson presides over a meeting of the City Council in September 2023. Credit: Jim Daley

 ShotSpotter has long been a target of activists who say it doesn’t reduce violence and brings more cops to neighborhoods that are already overpoliced.
 After March 2021, when thirteen-year-old Adam Toledo was killed by police responding to a ShotSpotter alert, calls to cancel the contract grew louder.
 A report released by the Office of Inspector General later that year found that ShotSpotter alerts rarely led to documented evidence of a gun crime.
 In February, the Cook County State’s Office released a report showing ShotSpotter alerts led to an arrest just 1% of the time.

-This spring, the Weekly published an investigation that showed CPD reported hundreds of missed shootings to ShotSpotter last year, including a 55-round one that left two men critically wounded in Back of the Yards.
+In January, a Weekly investigation revealed CPD reported hundreds of missed shootings to ShotSpotter last year, including a 55-round one that left two men critically wounded in Back of the Yards.
 Internal company emails showed ShotSpotter executives blamed the miss on downed sensors that they couldn’t quickly repair, and said they could not admit that to a City official.

 READ THE WEEKLY’s multi-part investigation of shotspotter here: